uyhjjddddddddddd Web Optimisation, Maths and Puzzles: More on Dice Games, Probability and Distributions

 Total: 216 = 6*6*6

 The distribution is clearly skewed to the higher values, compared to the two dice distribution.
+This makes sense, we're selecting the two largest values from three dice.
 Interestingly, it's not even symmetrical either side of the mode of 9 - the values for 8 and 10 are the same, as are 7 and 11, but there are fewer ways of getting 12 compared to 6.

 Here's the breakdown, which compares to "seven for everything" for the normal two-dice distribution.